boschrexroth/ctrlx-automation-sdk/doc/dotnet.md

       dotnet --list-runtimes

-### Install the VS Code extension from Marketplace
+### Install the Visual Studio Code Extension from Marketplace

 We recommend to use __Microsoft Visual Studio Code__ on your host computer as IDE - [see here](vscode.md).

 To develop and test .NET application for the ctrlX we have to install the C# extension in the VM.

-* Start your VS Code IDE and connect it with the QEMU VM.
+* Start Visual Studio Code and connect it with the QEMU VM.
 * Select the extension icon in the left side bar and enter c#
 * Select this extension and click 'Install in SSH'